 - Too little fresh foods in the home, or expired/spoiled foods

-At Anthem Home Care, we offer dedicated home care Aransas Pass, TX seniors and those in the surrounding area need, and we are always here to provide as much or as little support as needed to supplement family care, up through and including full-time, live-in care.
+At Anthem Home Care, we are always here to provide as much or as little support as needed to supplement family care, up through and including full-time, live-in care.
 We can help with grocery shopping, creating healthy meals, light housekeeping, medication reminders, transportation, plus much more.
-We also serve as a friendly companion to alleviate loneliness and boredom, and to make sure that the needs of seniors are fully met, with any changes in condition reported right away.
+We also serve as a friendly companion to alleviate loneliness and boredom and to make sure that the needs of seniors are fully met, with any changes in condition reported right away.

-Contact us at 361-643-2323 for more information on how we can offer families living at a distance from senior parents the peace of mind they need with our dependable, award-winning in-home care services.
-To view a full list of the communities we serve, please visit our Service Area page.
+Contact us at 361-643-2323 for more information on how we can offer families living at a distance from senior parents the peace of mind they need with our dependable, award-winning home care services in Portland and the surrounding areas.